gitbls/pistrong/README.md

 * If you don't have an FQDN for the VPN server, you will probably need to use `--vpnsankey my.san.key,yourExternalIPAddress` when you create the CA. `makeMyCA` offers this as an option.

 * pistrong easily enables a one certificate for multiple user devices, or a one certificate per user device scenario.
-The former is a wee bit easier to manage, the latter provides finer granularity access and management/monitoring control.
+The former is easier to manage, the latter provides finer granularity access and management/monitoring control.

 ## Local Mail